AndreHernandezRivera/Data-Analysis-Projects/README.md

 # Data Analysis Projects

-Performing Exploratory Data Analysis to a personality test dataset to see what features could be predicted on for classification.
+Performing Exploratory Data Analysis on a personality dataset to see what features could be predicted on for classification.
 In the notebook, I attempted to see if country country classification could work based on personalities, and other characteristics.